smartlabsAT/directus-super-table/README.md

    - Text fields: Simple input or WYSIWYG editor
    - Boolean: Checkbox toggle
    - Select: Dropdown menu
-   - Date/Time: Date picker
+   - Date/Time: Full date picker with calendar (✨ NEW in v0.2.3)
    - Color: Color picker
-   - Relations: File browser or relation picker
+   - Image/File: Advanced file browser with preview
+3. **Unified Header Actions** (✨ NEW in v0.2.3):
+   - Save/Cancel buttons now in popover header for all field types
+   - Consistent UI across all editors
+   - Icon-only buttons matching native Directus style
-3. **Saving**: Click save button or press Enter
+4. **Saving**: Click save button (✓) or press Enter
-4. **Canceling**: Click cancel or press Escape
+5. **Canceling**: Click cancel button (✗) or press Escape

 ### Column Management
 Customize which columns are displayed and how: